Q: What does the complaint letter mean?

 Q: Can I be charged if it is revealed during the review that I also violated a conduct code?

 A: As a general rule, the University is concerned with the more serious charge in a case.
 Although it is possible, the University does not routinely charge witnesses who admit to minor violations.
-If you are concerned, talk with a Judicial Officer prior to the hearing.
+If you are concerned, talk with a student conduct hearing officer prior to the hearing.

 Q: I can't make the review, but I still want to help.
 Is there anything I can do?

-A: If you cannot attend the review for legitimate reasons, the Judicial Officer may try to reschedule the review or may ask you to write a statement providing relevant information.
+A: If you cannot attend the review for legitimate reasons, the student conduct hearing officer may try to reschedule the review or may ask you to write a statement providing relevant information.

 Q: How much time for participation should I allow?